TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 All products are personally reviewed and tested in accordance with our Review Methodology.

-I’ve carefully picked my way through the best eco-friendly trash bags minefield for you, and can confirm that it IS possible to bag your trash sustainably.
-But it’s not quite as straightforward as you might think.
+I’ve carefully picked my way through the best eco-friendly garbage bags on the market, and can confirm that it IS possible to bag your garbage sustainably.

 ✔ Plant-Based Materials